LappleApple/awesome-leading-and-managing/People-Ops-Perf-Reviews-and-Goal-setting.md

 - [A Note on Feedback](http://andrewspittle.com/2016/02/23/a-note-on-feedback/): by Andrew Spittle.
 Takeaway: How to use the 3-2-1-Oh performance feedback chat, "a mix of a team member writing a self-assessment and a team lead writing a review.
 The conversation centers around answers to these bullet points: What are 3 things you’ve done well?
 What are 2 areas or skills you’d like to develop?
 What’s one way your team lead or Automattic itself can support you?
 And, oh, can you write a sentence or two about how you see your career developing?"

 ### Performance Reviews
+“We see things not as they are but as we are.”
+Giving reviews is a place where bias lurks.
+Understand the cognitive bias cheatsheet and mental models list and you’ll at least acknowledge that we’re all biased.

 - [360-Degree Feedback](http://en.wikipedia.org/wiki/360-degree_feedback): Wikipedia entry on the process for collecting feedback from a person's reports, peers, supervisors and self.

-Performance Review Best-Practices
-From a training course by Gary Ford from Uniquely HR

-List of mental models and Cognitive Bias cheatsheet “We see things not as they are but as we are.”
-I put these here because giving reviews is a place where bias lurks.
-Understand these and you’ll at least acknowledge that we’re all biased.
+- [Cognitive Bias Cheat Sheet, Simplified](https://medium.com/thinking-is-hard/4-conundrums-of-intelligence-2ab78d90740f): by Buster Benson.
+Takeaway: The four condundrums that lead to biases are too much information, not enough meaning, not enough time and resources, and not enough memory.

--[Decisions: What Makes Someone Have “Impact” Anyway?](https://medium.com/@skamille/decisions-7eed2bae82b3): by Camille Fournier.
+- [Decisions: What Makes Someone Have “Impact” Anyway?](https://medium.com/@skamille/decisions-7eed2bae82b3): by Camille Fournier.
 Takeaway: Expect people to make impact within the scope of the level they are operating at, so talk about impact and scope almost interchangeably.
 No matter what level: Good decisions → Trust → More responsibility → Impact.

 - [Employee Reviews – Tips to Use Them as Motivation](http://katemats.com/employee-reviews-tips-use-them-as-motivation/): by kate{mats}.
 Takeaway: keep them more positive than negative; attach constructive suggestions to negative points; ensure feedback is accurate and continuous; set clear expectations and guidance on how to achieve different ratings; round up when in doubt, end positively.

 - [How to Be a Better Manager by Remembering 5 Simple Phrases](https://getlighthouse.com/blog/how-to-be-a-better-manager/): by Lighthouse.
 Takeaway: They are, “...that sounds important to you, let me write that down” (helps you keep your promises, and is a signal that you value what they said); "...what can we each do by next time to make progress on this?”; “Yes and...”; "...tell me about the last time that happened"; "...together...”

+- [Mental Models I Find Repeatedly Useful](https://medium.com/@yegg/mental-models-i-find-repeatedly-useful-936f1cc405d): by Gabriel Weinberg.
+A comprehensive list of mental models to make you aware of biases and assumptions.

 - [Scaling Culture with Feedback](https://wistia.com/blog/scaling-culture-with-feedback): by Chris Savage.
 Takeway: Ask specific questions to see if people are living out your values.